nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 > - You can remove all the person’s skills by typing s/ without specifying any skills after it
 >
 > **Examples:**
-> - edit p/91234567 e/johndoe@example.com will edit the phone number and email address of the person to be 91234567 and johndoe@example.com respectively.
+> - edit g/91234567 e/johndoe@example.com will edit the github username and email address of the person to be 91234567 and johndoe@example.com respectively.
 > - edit n/Betsy Crower s/ Edits the name of the person to be Betsy Crower and clears all existing skills.

 <a name="find"></a>